 Read the termination clause in your lease.
 If you quit the lease early, you are responsible for the balance of the lease.
-For example, if the lease term is one year and you leave after 5 months, you can be liable for the remaining 7 months of rent – the balance of the lease term.
+For example, if the lease term is one year and you leave after five months, you can be liable for the remaining seven months of rent: the balance of the lease term.
 Consider negotiating a shorter lease term until you’re sure you’ll stay.

 It depends on the terms of your lease.
 It also depends on whether the equipment is considered a trade fixture or an improvement.

-- Trade fixtures are things that you purchased and installed or attached to the site for business purposes (for example, display counters, signage, or other equipment).
-A trade fixture can be removed if: 1) it’s necessary for your business; 2) it can be removed without damage to the property; and 3) you remove it promptly.
 If you move and leave property behind, you have 60 days from the date the landlord stores the property (either on the site or another location) to claim it.
-If you don’t, the property is considered abandoned and the landlord is free to sell it or dispose of it.
+If you don’t, the property is considered abandoned, and the landlord is free to sell it or dispose of it.
 The landlord is required to send a letter by certified mail to your last known address informing you of the deadline.

-- Improvements include property that is stuck to the ground in a more permanent way, like storage shed or fence built onto the property.
-Improvements usually remain the property of the landlord, even if you installed the improvement.
+Improvements include property that is stuck to the ground in a more permanent way, like storage sheds or fences built onto the property.
+Improvements usually remain the landlord's property, even if you installed the improvement.
 If you aren’t sure whether it is a fixture or an improvement, consult a lawyer before removing it.

 If you are in a partnership, LLC, or corporation, you should sign it on behalf of the business, not you as an individual.
 If you are a sole proprietor (unincorporated), you must sign as an individual.
 By signing individually, you agree to be personally responsible for rent and other expenses under the lease; otherwise, the business entity is responsible.